Cubix-Dev/SNext/README.md

 # 🚀 SNext is going to the Infinite Level
-This repository is no longer maintained.
+But that means this repository is no longer maintained.
+Unfortunately if you run into an issue we can't provide much support.
+You can always fork this repository and take a crank at improving and fixing this system.

 ## Join the discord to learn more about our new project!

 <p align="center">